Course code: QCKU113P

-At the end of the course you will have had the opportunity to:
+By the end of the course learners will have had the opportunity to:

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
 Information on these matters will be shared with you during your course.